Curriculum Vitae

 www.tinaschumann.com

-• Author, Boneyard Heresies (Moon City Press, 2024).
+• Author, Boneyard Heresies (Moon City Press/Missouri State University), 2024).
 Winner of the 2023 Moon City Press Poetry Prize.
-Forthcoming December 1st, 2024 from Moon City Press, an imprint of Missouri State University.
+Forthcoming December 1st, 2024.
 Placed as a runner-up in the Catamaran Poetry Prize, White Pine Press Book Award, Wheelbarrow Books Poetry Award and others.

 • Author, Praising the Paradox (Red Hen Press, 2019).
-This collection placed as a finalist in the National Poetry Series, New Issues Poetry Prize, Four Way Books Intro Prize, the Julie Suk Award, and the Copper Canyon Press, Sarabande Books and Tupelo Press annual open submission periods.
+Placed as a finalist in the National Poetry Series, New Issues Poetry Prize, Four Way Books Intro Prize, the Julie Suk Award, and the Copper Canyon Press, Sarabande Books and Tupelo Press annual open submission periods.

 • Author, Requiem.
 A Patrimony of Fugues (Diode Editions, 2017) winner of the Diode Editions Chapbook contest.